 Observed coverage for the confidence intervals is in Table \ref{table:coverage}.
 For every algorithm except True $\theta_n$, coverage is low and gets lower as the number of nodes in the graph increases.

 Average values of Kendall's $\tau$ are in Table \ref{table:tau}.
 The Strict version is near zero for any algorithm that doesn't require prior knowledge of the true value of $\theta_n$.
 When it comes to the Lenient version, 100 Random is the best-performing ``naive'' algorithm for graphs with 7 and 100 nodes; its performance is second only to 1 Random for graphs with 200 nodes.
+Running times for the algorithms are in Supplemental Table 2.

-Running times for the algorithms are in Table \ref{table:duration}.
 Figure \ref{figure:nll} displays log-likelihood as a function of $\hat{q}_m$ and $\hat{q}_c$ for four additional DMC graphs.
 Each graph had 100 nodes and $q_m,q_c\in\left\{\frac{1}{3},\frac{2}{3}\right\}$.
 The log-likelihoods attained for each graph vary, but the estimates appear in a characteristic oval pattern.
 The algorithms appear to perform the worst on the graph with true $(q_m,q_c) = \left(\frac{2}{3},\frac{1}{3}\right)$, even though it has the highest log-likelihoods.
-However, Figure \ref{figure:error} seems to indicate that, when the Minimize $Y(u,v)$ algorithm is used on 200-node graphs, the worst error for $\hat{q}_m$ should occur when $q_m$ is high and the worst error for $\hat{q}_c$ should occur when $q_m$ and $q_c$ are both below 0.6.
+However, Figure \ref{figure:error} seems to indicate that, when the Minimize $Y(u,v)$ algorithm is used on 400-node graphs, the worst error for $\hat{q}_m$ should occur when $q_m$ is high and the worst error for $\hat{q}_c$ should occur when $q_m$ and $q_c$ are both below 0.6.